 A warrant is a Court Order authorizing the arrest and secure detention of a juvenile.
-Created in 2004 to improve community protection, the Warrant Unit is overseen by the department's Community Safety Supervisor, 2 full-time probation officers, and 18 probation officers and supervisors who participate in Warrant Unit activities in addition to their full-time responsibilities.
+Created in 2004 to improve community protection, the Warrant Unit is overseen by the department's Community Safety Supervisor, 3 full-time probation officers, and 17 probation officers and supervisors who participate in Warrant Unit activities in addition to their full-time responsibilities.
 In 2021, a Detention/Police Liaison position was created.
 In 2020 and 2021, the Warrant Unit decreased many activities due to COVID-19.
-In previous years, the Unit partnered with the Pittsburgh Bureau of Police, Allegheny County Sheriff's Office, Allegheny County Police Department, Pennsylvania State Police, Federal Bureau of Investigation, and various municipal police agencies to locate and apprehend at-risk juveniles who have absconded, failed to appear for Court, or received new charges.
+In previous years, the Unit partnered with the Pittsburgh Bureau of Police, Allegheny County Sheriff's Office, Allegheny County Police Department, and various municipal police agencies to locate and apprehend at-risk juveniles who have absconded, failed to appear for Court, or received new charges.
 The Warrant Unit participated in several community events, such as the City of Pittsburgh's 4th of July Celebration and Light Up Night.
 The Warrant Unit regularly conducts trainings in firearms, defensive tactics, tactical medicine (Tactical Combat Casualty Care and Stop the Bleed) and building entry tactics.

-The Warrant Unit has sought 1,204 juvenile absconders/violators since its inception in 2004.
+The Warrant Unit has sought 1,238 juvenile absconders/violators since its inception in 2004.
 See the outcomes below.